The currency used throughout the country is the Belize dollar. Credit cards are widely accepted and ATMs are readily available.

 Home to one of the largest Barrier reefs in the Northern Hemisphere, Belize is known for its beautiful marine fauna.
-Travellers can enjoy spectacular sites such as the Belize Barrier Reef or the Blue Hole, which are perfect places to do this type of activity.
+Travellers can enjoy spectacular sites such as the Belize Barrier Reef or the Blue Hole.

-Because Belize has not developed industrially, it still has many natural sites to bird watch.
-It is possible to see more than 100 species of birds.
+Because Belize has not developed industrially, it still has many natural sites to see more than 100 species of birds.
 You'll be astonished at what you can see in just a few days due to the preservation of Belize's ecosystems, making it a birdwatcher’s or nature lover’s dream.

-Belize has a vast amount of geological limestone underneath its forest and mountains, including a large cave system with networks of sinkholes and caverns.
-Belize boasts some of the most spectacular caves where travellers can explore these jewels of nature and be in awe of their intricately shaped stalactites, stalagmites, crystal columns and veils.
+Belize has a vast amount of limestone underneath its forest and mountains, including a large cave system with networks of sinkholes and caverns.
+Belize boasts spectacular caves where travellers can explore these jewels of nature and be in awe of their intricately shaped stalactites, stalagmites, crystal columns and veils.
 Altun Ha is one of the most popular excursions, combining beautiful natural formations with fascinating Mayan artefacts.

 Essential Belizean Foods to Try